Xploeng/DataLiteracy/README.md

 project for data literacy module

 # Dataset: Meaning of each column
-Datum und Uhrzeit: day and year the record was created Gesamtanlage[kWh]: generated energy by the photovoltaik module in kWh
+Datum und Uhrzeit: day and year the record was created <br>
+Gesamtanlage[kWh]: generated energy by the photovoltaik module in kWh
 FX: Tagesmaximum Windspitze in m/s (höchste Windgeschwindigkeit)
 FM: Tagesmittel Windgeschwindigkeiin m/s